News

 GenPath Africa partners at the International Livestock Research Institute (ILRI) recently held two stakeholder workshops on wastewater-based surveillance in Kisumu and Mombasa, Kenya.

-In a recent study by GenPath Africa consortium members Wynand Goosen, Michele Miller, Rob Warren, Tanya Kerr and Elizabeth Streicher from Stellenbosch University, researchers developed a new method to characterize the mycobacteria present in animal tissue samples.
+In a recent study by GenPath Africa consortium members Wynand Goosen, Michele Miller, Rob Warren, Tanya Kerr and Elizabeth Streicher from Stellenbosch University (SU), researchers developed a new method to characterize the mycobacteria present in animal tissue samples.

 On 24 July 2024, the GenEpi Network Steering Committee held its first meeting to discuss future collaboration within the network.